chinapedia/wikipedia.abstract.en/Page/Diffraction.md

 Examples

-Wave_diffraction_at_the_Blue_Lagoon,_Abereiddy.jpg Glory (optical phenomenon) at the steam from hot springs.
-A GLORY is an optical phenomenon produced by light backscattered (a combination of diffraction, reflection and refraction) towards its source by a cloud of uniformly sized water droplets.|thumb

 The effects of diffraction are often seen in everyday life.
 The most striking examples of diffraction are those that involve light; for example, the closely spaced tracks on a CD or DVD act as a diffraction grating to form the familiar rainbow pattern seen when looking at a disc.
 This principle can be extended to engineer a grating with a structure such that it will produce any diffraction pattern desired; the hologram on a credit card is an example.
 Diffraction in the atmosphere by small particles can cause a bright ring to be visible around a bright light source like the sun or the moon.
 A shadow of a solid object, using light from a compact source, shows small fringes near its edges.
 The speckle pattern which is observed when laser light falls on an optically rough surface is also a diffraction phenomenon.
 When deli meat appears to be iridescent, that is diffraction off the meat fibers.[5]
 All these effects are a consequence of the fact that light propagates as a wave.

 Diffraction can occur with any kind of wave.
 Ocean waves diffract around jetties and other obstacles.
 Sound waves can diffract around objects, which is why one can still hear someone calling even when hiding behind a tree.[6]
 Diffraction can also be a concern in some technical applications; it sets a fundamental limit to the resolution of a camera, telescope, or microscope.

 History

-Young_Diffraction.png

 The effects of diffraction of light were first carefully observed and characterized by Francesco Maria Grimaldi, who also coined the term _diffraction_, from the Latin _diffringere_, 'to break into pieces', referring to light breaking up into different directions.
 The results of Grimaldi's observations were published posthumously in 1665.[7][8][9]
 Isaac Newton studied these effects and attributed them to _inflexion_ of light rays.
 James Gregory (1638–1675) observed the diffraction patterns caused by a bird feather, which was effectively the first diffraction grating to be discovered.[10]
 Thomas Young performed a celebrated experiment in 1803 demonstrating interference from two closely spaced slits.[11]
 Explaining his results by interference of the waves emanating from the two different slits, he deduced that light must propagate as waves.
 Augustin-Jean Fresnel did more definitive studies and calculations of diffraction, made public in 1815[12] and 1818,See: